Protein Powder Dos And Don’ts

 What to do/not to do when it comes to protein powder.

 What is protein powder?

 Protein powder is a dietary supplement designed to help you increase your protein intake.
 It is made from high-protein foods like eggs, peas, and milk, and can be added to smoothies, oatmeal, and baked goods for an easy protein boost.
 Millions of Americans use protein powder every day to reach their protein goals.
 Here are a few tips on how to buy and use protein powder.
 Keep in mind that protein powder dos and don’ts vary from person to person.
 Everyone is different, and what is best for one person may not be what is best for the next.

-You SHOULD NOT replace normal food with protein powder.
-From a nutritional standpoint, protein powder is not better for you than other dietary proteins.
-In fact, it is worse for you.
+Don’t replace normal food with protein powder.
+From a nutritional standpoint, most protein powders are not better for you than other dietary proteins.
+In fact, they are worse for you.
 Because most protein powders are made with protein concentrates and isolates, they have been stripped of many of the nutrients that your body needs.
 If you were to live off of protein powder alone, you would be malnourished.

-You SHOULD buy a protein powder that tastes good.
+Use protein powder that tastes good.
 Remember, protein powder is just food.
 If you find yourself choking down your protein shake, you are missing out.
-Life is too short for protein powders that taste bad.
-Moreover, if consuming protein powder is a chore, it is not sustainable in the long term.
+Life is too short for protein powders that taste bad, and if consuming protein powder is a chore, it is not sustainable in the long term.
 A diet is not a six-week affair, it is for life.

-You SHOULD read the ingredient list before you buy a protein powder.
+Read the ingredient list before you buy a protein powder.
 Ingredients are by far the most important feature of any dietary supplement, and certain ingredients can cause side effects.
-Here are a few ingredients to avoid when buying protein powder.
+Here are a few of the top ingredients to avoid when buying protein powder.

 Avoid food additives.